 Step 3: Start the Charging Process

-It’s a moment of suspense, waiting to see if everything works as it should.
-Press the start button on your charger and monitor when the cell voltage equalizes.
+Press the start button on your charger and monitor as the cell voltages equalize.

 Step 4: Monitor the Process